 Single item limit insurance

-When insurance providers refer to a ‘single item limit’, what do they mean?
+When insurance providers talk about a ‘single item limit’, what do they mean?
 And what effect does it have on your insurance?
 Here’s everything you need to know about your single item limit.

 What is a single item limit?